serk03/Serkan-Portfolio/Portfolio-README.md

 ## Description

-This project was provided by EDX bootcamp, which was designed to prepare me for two scanerios that i will encounter as a developer in the real world.
-I had to demostrate my ability to adapt to on-the-job/ feature requests and job-seeking coding assessments.

-I was provided with the relevant starter code which i had to modify/ refactor and provide enhancements where needed.
+This portfolio project was created in order to provide people/ employers the ability to find out more information about myself and the work/ projects i have either created or collaborated on.
+I have attempted to demonstrated my abilities by creating this website which has clear/ concise layout, provides friendly user experience with navigatable links to specific sections of the website.

+The website presents my projects and allows users the ability to view the source code/ repositories when they are click on.

+The website also encorporates a responsive design to allow users the ability to view it on different device screens.

  Some considerations which i had to encoporate into my website beforehand and during the development.

 - ***Clean and consistant layout*** - To provide a clean website layout, which enables users to navigate the website and find relevant information.
 - ***Navigation*** - Provide clear links to sections of the website with the use of a navigation bar.